marceli-to/berghoferin.it/content/collections/rooms/en/family-suite.md

             content:
               -
                 type: text
-                text: 'a four-poster bed made from Swiss pine, or' -
-        type: listItem
-        content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'a free-standing bathtub on the patio.'
+                text: 'a loggia sauna with a mountain view'
 updated_by: 57ce677f-65c0-4ee0-bc33-c4255edf305b
-updated_at: 1683189416
+updated_at: 1683236234
 ---